(Originally published in 2017.)

-“Merry Christmas” she said to me, cheerfully wrapping my package.
-“Are you having a good Christmas season?”
+“Merry Christmas” she said, cheerfully wrapping my package.
+“Are you having a good Christmas?”

 “Yes,” I replied without looking up, pretending to dig in my purse for something or other.

 Despite my monosyllabic response, the saleslady continued talking to me about how much she loves Christmas, how excited her children are about Santa, and that they planned to spend Christmas day with her family in Tyler.